Convergence of nonlocal geometric flows to anisotropic mean curvature motion: A priori estimates for the rescaled problems

 \section{A priori estimates for the rescaled problems}

-In this section we prove a compactness result for the family of solutions to the Cauchy's problems \eqref{eq:eps_pb}.
-This is a known result, but we sketch its proof, since it is not explicitly stated in the literature for our setting. \begin{prop} Assume that $u_0\colon \Rd \to\R$ is as in \eqref{initialdatum} and let $u_\eps$ be the unique continuous viscosity solution to \eqref{eq:eps_pb}.
+In this section we establish a compactness property for the family of solutions to the Cauchy's problems \eqref{eq:eps_pb}.
+Even though the result is known, we sketch its proof, because it is not explicitly stated in the literature for our setting. \begin{proposition} Assume that $u_0\colon \Rd \to\R$ is as in \eqref{initialdatum}, and let $u_\ep$ be the unique continuous viscosity solution to \eqref{eq:eps_pb}.
 Then,

-and there exists a constant $c>0$ independent of $\eps$ such that
+and there exists a constant $c>0$ independent of $\ep$ such that